KGFLeiden/leiden-guidelines/README.md

-# The Leiden Guidelines Website
+# Website: Leiden Guidelines on the Use of Digitally-Derived Evidence

 This readme document aims to provide an overview of the technical aspects of the website, with a view to ensuring that the website can be maintained and developed further.